FreakSleet/STFCGraduateSoftwareEngineer-240000TV-CodingTest/README.md

-Console Application for Part B of the coding test Orders are a comma seperated string of the form "1 x regular + milk + sugar, 1 x decaf + sprinkles, 2 x muffins"
+Console Application for Part B of the coding test by Joshua Mackay

+Orders are a comma seperated string of the form "1 x regular + milk + sugar, 1 x decaf + sprinkles, 2 x muffins"